HTTP-RPC/Kilo/README.md

 Note that modifiers must be thread-safe, since they are shared and may be invoked concurrently by multiple encoder instances.

 ## BeanAdapter
-The `BeanAdapter` class implements the `Map` interface and exposes any properties defined by a bean as entries in the map, allowing custom data structures to be easily serialized to JSON, CSV, or XML.
+The `BeanAdapter` class implements the `Map` interface and exposes any properties defined by a bean as entries in the map, allowing custom data structures to be easily serialized.

 If a property value is `null` or an instance of one of the following types, it is returned as is: